VerisimilitudeX/LeetCode/README.md

+>This repository won't be maintained anymore.
+However, I will be regularly updating my competitive programming repository, which also contain my LeetCode problems _and_ solutions: https://github.dev/VerisimilitudeX/Competitive-Programming.

 # LeetCode

 This repository contains solutions for various problems on LeetCode.
 Each solution is written in Java/C++/Python and has been tested to ensure it passes all test cases on LeetCode.
 The repository also contains solutions to the sql problems on LeetCode.